CursedByJava/CursedByJava/README.md

 </div>
 <div>

-  - Senior in Computer Science / Mathematics at the University at Albany 🎓
+  - 🎓 Currently a senior in Computer Science / Mathematics at the University at Albany (SUNY)
-  -
+  - 🌱 Learning
-  -
+  - 👯 I’m looking to collaborate on ...
-  -
+  - 🤔 Searching for a job
-  -
+  - 💬 Ask me about ...
-  -
+  - 📫 How to reach me: ...
-  -
+  - 😄 Pronouns: ...
   -

 </div>
 <br />